-Young Bereaved Siblings of Security Personnel in Israel: Growing up in the shadow of mourning parents
+Young Bereaved Siblings of Security Personnel in Israel: Growing Up in the Shadow of Mourning Parents

 Ayala Cohen1 and David Mehlhausen-Hassoen2

+1Tel-Hai College

-1Tel-Hai College, 2University of Haifa
+2University of Haifa

-Author Note

-This research was partially funded by and executed in collaboration with the Department of Families and Commemoration of the Israeli Ministry of Defense, POB 679, Kiryat Ono, 5510601 Israel
+This research was partially funded by and executed in collaboration with the Department of Families and Commemoration of the Israeli Ministry of Defense, POB 679, Kiryat Ono, 5510601 Israel.

+Correspondence concerning this article should be addressed to…

-Young Bereaved Siblings of Security Personnel in Israel: Growing up in the shadow of mourning parents
+Young Bereaved Siblings of Security Personnel in Israel: Growing Up in the Shadow of Mourning Parents

+Type or paste your abstract here as prescribed by the journal’s instructions for authors.
+Type or paste your abstract here as prescribed by the journal’s instructions for authors.
+Type or paste your abstract here as prescribed by the journal’s instructions for authors.
+Type or paste your abstract here.

+Keywords: word; another word; lower case except names

 Introduction

-Bereavement is a universal, existential human experience, expressed thru art, religion, and mores in any culture and society since the dawn of mankind.
-It is the common term for the state of loss, especially the loss of someone dear, with all its physical, psychological and social consequences (Christ et al., 2003).
-While often used as interchangeable terms, grief is actually the bereaved persons’ emotional reaction to the loss, and mourning its behavioral expression within a given social and cultural context (Stroebe et al., 1993, 2001).
-The current paper addresses the bereavement of children and adolescents between ages zero to twenty-one, whose sibling has died while serving in one of Israel’s security forces.
-Its main aim is to better understand the lived reality of young bereaved siblings and to learn about their subjective experiences.
-Furthermore, this study attempts to identify the special needs of those children as they grow up in a grieving family.
-This paper also focuses on the interactions between those siblings’ special needs and their parents’ special needs resulting from their bereavement, and the impact these interactions have on the response they receive to meet these needs.
+Bereavement is a universal, existential human experience, expressed in the art, religion, and traditions of human cultures and societies.
+It is a common term for referring to a state of loss, especially the loss of someone dear, with all its physical, psychological, and social consequences (Christ et al., 2003).
+Although the words “grief,” “mourning,” and “bereavement” are often used interchangeably, grief is actually the bereaved person’s emotional reaction to the loss, while mourning is its behavioral expression within a given social and cultural context (Stroebe et al., 1993, 2001).
+The current paper addresses the bereavement of children and adolescents, between the ages of 0 and 21, who had siblings who died while serving on one of Israel’s security forces.
+Its aim is to better understand the lived realities and subjective experiences of young bereaved siblings.
+In addition, this study attempts to identify the special needs of such children as they grow up in grieving families.
+It focuses especially on how their special needs interact with those of their bereaved parents, as well as how these interactions affect responsiveness to the children’s needs.

 Theoretical Background

-The following literature review will refer to “bereavement” as the broader concept, to “grief” as the most distinct mental phenomenon of bereavement, and to “mourning” as the most conspicuous behavioral expression.
-First, the similarities and differences between parents’ and siblings’ bereavement will be outlined, with emphasis placed on needs and their satisfaction.
-Wherever specific knowledge is available, the particularities of bereavement among families of security forces personnel will be considered.
-Finally, the theoretical framework of the current study will be presented, and, following the theoretical background, the research questions will be formulated.
+The following literature review will be framed most broadly with the concept of bereavement, conceiving of “grief” as bereavement’s most distinct mental phenomenon and “mourning” as its most conspicuous behavioral expression.
+First, we outline similarities and differences between parents’ and siblings’ bereavement, emphasizing needs and the satisfaction of needs.
+Wherever the literature affords it, we also consider the particularities of bereavement among families of security forces personnel.

-Coping with bereavement is a process beginning with the death of someone dear and lasting for one’s entire life.
-Its outcome will be determined by many factors: The type of loss, the relationship to the person lost, the circumstances of the loss, the societal and historical context, individual characteristics such as cognitive and emotional capabilities, the availability of resources, and more (Bonanno, 1999; Kaunonen, 2000).
-Successful coping will allow the bereaved person to regain control over her or his life and to continue on a track of normal life development without major detriments (Shuchter & Zisook, 1993).
-Unsuccessful coping (often referred to as complicated grief) may result in severe, sometimes permanent disadvantages, impaired functioning and health, and even chronic and disabling illness (Middleton et al., 1993).
+Coping with bereavement is a process that begins with the death of someone dear and lasts for a person’s entire life.
+Its outcome is determined by many factors: the type of loss, the relationship to the person lost, the circumstances of the loss, its societal and historical context, individual characteristics such as cognitive and emotional capabilities, the availability of resources, and more (Bonanno, 1999; Kaunonen, 2000).
+Successful coping allows the bereaved person to regain control over their life and continue with it on a normal developmental path without major detrimental effects (Shuchter & Zisook, 1993).
+Unsuccessful coping (often referred to as “complicated grief”) may result in severe, sometimes permanent disadvantages; impaired functioning and health; and even chronic and disabling illness (Middleton et al., 1993).

 Comprehending and Acknowledging Death and Loss